NtonBala/uml-diagrams/Structural/Class/README.md

 ###### Many to One

 In this type of association multiple instances of a class are associated with only one instance of another class: [Many to one association diagram](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/many-to-one-association.drawio.html).

+###### Many to Many

+In this type of association, multiple instances of a class are associated with multiple instances of another class: [Many to many association diagram](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/many-to-many-association.drawio.html).

+By understanding the concept of _multiplicity_ we can represent the relationship between classes more precisely in UML diagrams.

 #### Inheritance